 Are you curious about what goes into making your dog’s favorite food?
-Dog food has come a long way from being table scraps or leftovers to food that is more than just sustenance.
+Dog food has come a long way from being table scraps or leftovers.

-And creating nutritious and palatable dog food, whether it’s wet or dry, involves a complex process that starts with making a recipe and culminates in packaging and distribution.
+And today, not to mention, creating nutritious and palatable dog food, whether wet or dry, involves a complex process that starts with making a recipe and culminates in packaging and distribution.

-So when you pour a bowl of chow for your dog, you actually become a part of a process that has been carefully crafted to provide your pooch with optimal nutrition.
+So when you pour a bowl of chow for your dog, you actually become a part of a process that has been carefully crafted to give your pooch optimal nutrition.

 - Wet Dog Food